openzipkin-attic/docker-zipkin/zipkin/README.md

 See the ui at (docker ip):8080

-In the ui - click zipkin-query, then click "Find Traces".
+In the ui - click zipkin-server, then click "Find Traces".

 ## Configuration
 Configuration is via environment variables, defined by [zipkin-server](https://github.com/openzipkin/zipkin-java/blob/master/zipkin-server/README.md).